 The historical, political, and cultural background against which museums displaying Polish historical and cultural museums are realized is complex and fraught with implications for both the understanding of Poland's past and its future.
 Historical truth is materialized in different ways for different purposes, and local histories are woven into national ones in particular ways.
-In the process, different readings of the past and the elements that make them up are made to mean different things.
-The development of a historically conscious national identity is not only an academic one, but a popular one as well.
-Through practices and ceremonies involving everyday people, the meanings of historical events are shaped.
-The historical development of Polish national identity through the co-articulation of particular meanings and symbols in particular historical and cultural contexts can be traced by examining it over time.
-In doing so, the different ways in which it is being reasserted and re-signified in contemporary contexts can also be analyzed.
+In the process, different readings of the past and the elements that make them up are made to mean different things.3 The development of a historically conscious national identity is not only an academic one, but a popular one as well.
+Through practices and ceremonies involving everyday people, the meanings of historical events are shaped.4 The historical development of Polish national identity through the co-articulation of particular meanings and symbols in particular historical and cultural contexts can be traced by examining it over time.
+In doing so, the different ways in which it is being reasserted and resignified in contemporary contexts can also be analyzed.

 The politics of history have been an important source of recent debate in Poland, both within the academy and in public spaces.
 This historical debate is important not only for understanding Poland's past, but for shaping its future identity.
-Genevieve Zubrzycki11 has identified a dominant "national mythology" in Poland, reproduced in visual and material cultures and both shaped by historical events and reproduced in retellings of history, that is composed of two core myths: (1) that of Poland as intrinsically Catholic; (2) that of Poland as "martyred for the sins of the world and resurrected for the world's salvation."12 The first of these two core myths was made evident in, to give one recent example, the "War of the Crosses" described by Zubrzycki.
-13 Zubrzycki's book deals with the ways in which this particular concept of Polish national identity, and its associated framing of history, was debated by at least two factions at one particular site, that of the Auschwitz concentration camp.
-The site now stands as a museum and memory site commemorating the lives, and deaths, of those murdered in the Holocaust, and as a place individuals visit to commemorate and understand the past.14
+Genevieve Zubrzycki5 has identified a dominant "national mythology" in Poland, reproduced in visual and material cultures and both shaped by historical events and reproduced in retellings of history, that is composed of two core myths: 1) that of Poland as intrinsically Catholic, and 2) that of Poland as "martyred for the sins of the world and resurrected for the world's salvation."6 The first of these two core myths was made evident in, to give one recent example, the "War of the Crosses" described by Zubrzycki.7 Zubrzycki's book deals with the ways in which this particular concept of Polish national identity, and its associated framing of history, was debated by at least two factions at one particular site, that of the Auschwitz concentration camp.
+The site now stands as a museum and memory site commemorating the lives, and deaths, of those murdered in the Holocaust, and as a place individuals visit to commemorate and understand the past8.
+The second of these core myths developed primarily during the 20th century, and framed Poles as "victims cheated by history, abandoned by friends, and invaded by foes."9 A third dimension of dominant national mythology concerns the image of "Poland as the heroic fighter Za naszą i waszą wolność (For our freedom and yours)."10

-9 Brown, Keith, The Past in Question: Modern Macedonia and the Uncertainties of Nation, Princeton: Princeton University Press, 2003.
+3 K. Brown, The Past in Question: Modern Macedonia and the Uncertainties of Nation, Princeton University Press, Princeton 2003.

-10 Lampland, Martha, "The Politics of History: Historical Consciousness and the Hungarian Revolutions of 1848/49," Hungarian Studies, 6(2), 1990: 185-194; eadem, "Death of a Hero: Hungarian National Identity and the Funeral of Lajos Kossuth," Hungarian Studies 8(1), 1993: 29-35.
+4M.
+Lampland, The Politics of History: Historical Consciousness and the Hungarian Revolutions of 1848/49, "Hungarian Studies," 1990, 6(2), pp. 185-194; eadem, Death of a Hero: Hungarian National Identity and the Funeral of Lajos Kossuth, "Hungarian Studies," 1993, 8(1), pp. 29-35.